 “We have relied on pen and paper and antiquated, inadequate software for years, which is risky, given the extreme temperatures in Massachusetts that make it nearly impossible for students to stand outside during the winter,” said Dana Cruikshank, Transportation Director at Beverly Public Schools in Massachusetts.

 The result has been an often unreliable bus system — particularly in inclement weather, during COVID, when students don’t take the bus on a certain day, and when substitute drivers fill in and are unfamiliar with their assigned routes.

 “Communication has been especially critical this year, as COVID has forced us to run multiple routes with varying schedules,” Dana explained.

 Keith’s work has made it clear that at this point in time, districts that embrace technology in their transportation departments will decrease operating costs, improve parent satisfaction, decrease driver training time, and eliminate excess emissions through intelligent routing – all of which are made possible by BusRight.

 The Market for School Buses is Teeming With Opportunity

 “In its previous world, you have all these stakeholders – your mechanics, principals, superintendents, transportation directors – that are all working siloed.
 Now with BusRight, you have this hub where all of these student transportation leaders can finally work together and share their input.”

-BusRight’s initial market segment is valued at $500 million based on Keith’s projections of the industry – but that figure doesn’t factor in the larger implications of the BusRight software that Keith has on the company’s roadmap.
-Despite their integral role in society, school buses sit idle for 88% of their life.
-BusRight is poised to open up school busses to be used for sporting events, conferences, public transit, and last-mile delivery when not transporting our nation’s youth.
+BusRight’s initial market segment is valued at $500 million based on Keith’s projections of the industry — but that figure doesn’t factor in the larger implications of the BusRight software that Keith has on the company’s roadmap.
+Despite their integral role in society, school buses sit idle for 88% of their lives.
+BusRight is poised to open up school buses to be used for sporting events, conferences, public transit, and last-mile delivery when not transporting our nation’s youth.